 - Contact Forms

-The patented ITS platform is founded on a basic wastewater treatment process that has long been used to separate solids from waste streams - Dissolved Air Flotation (DAF).
-The process employs targeted chemicals to precipitate oils and solids out of suspension, and a physical mechanism to remove those solids from the water.
+The ITS platform is founded on a wastewater treatment process that has long been used to separate solids from waste streams - Dissolved Air Flotation (DAF).
+The process employs targeted chemicals to precipitate oils and solids (TSS) out of suspension, and a physical mechanism to remove those solids from the water.

 The ITS consists of three main units: one to control chemical dosing, another to mix the chemicals into the water, and a third to perform the physical separation of solids.
 Unlike many technologies being applied to the oilfields, the ITS has a flexible process that can be adapted to the specific needs of the formation and to driller preferences.

 The current practice is to dispose of water that flows back out of a well.
 In 2012, this activity amounted to 730 billion gallons of water completely removed from the water cycle.
 In the years since, that number has continued to increase as thousands of new wells have been drilled and stimulated.